bennyistanto/precip-index/docs/user-guide/magnitude.md

 ### Q2: Why doesn't cumulative decrease during recovery?

 Because it's a **total** (like debt).
-The total debt doesn't decrease just because you're spending less - it only resets when the drought ends (debt paid off).
+The total debt doesn't decrease just because you're spending less — it only resets when the event ends (debt paid off).

 ### Q3: Why does instantaneous look like NDVI?